 Place your coloured fabric right side up on your ironing board.
 Using newsprint paper (the plain stuff that they use for packing or from the art store...not a newspaper), cover your coloured fabric.
 Using a preheated iron (I usually set mine to the cotton setting) iron over the paper.
 Move your iron slowly and make sure you iron all of your beautiful artwork.
 Rosie started in one corner and held the iron to the count of 5, then moved to another section and held for a count of 5, etc. The heat from the iron melts and sets the crayon into the fabric.

-Make sure to explain to your children how to use the iron safely.
+Heat setting the drawing.
+Make sure to explain to your children how to use the iron safely. |

 Time to plan the pillow: